-Does the overview describe the students/clients the program serves, using applicable data gathered during the time
+Does the overview describe the students/clients the program serves, using applicable data gathered during the time frame of the program review?
+Yes No

 Does the overview discuss the status of previous program recommendations?
 Yes No

 Is the program aligned with the college mission and strategic initiatives?
 Yes No